gatecheckdev/deploykit/README.md

 A simple utility for performing common GitOps tasks.

-If you are using ssh to clone, you may need to add to the `known_host` since this isn't done by GTK.
+If you are using ssh to clone, you may need to add to the `known_host` since this isn't done by DeployKit.

 ```shell
 ssh-keyscan github.com >> ~/.ssh/known_hosts